ckampfe/dstream-akka/README.md

 # Akka data source for dstream (Spark Streaming)

+\*NOTE: This project is in the process of being migrated to [Apache Bahir](https://github.com/apache/bahir).
+Please direct any questions and contributions there!

 A library for reading data from Akka Actors to [Spark Streaming](http://spark.apache.org/docs/latest/streaming-programming-guide.html).

 [![Build Status](https://travis-ci.org/spark-packages/dstream-akka.svg?branch=master)](https://travis-ci.org/spark-packages/dstream-akka)